 I was initially drawn to the towers’ whimsical appearances.
 The more I photographed, the more disconcerted I felt that technology was clandestinely modifying our environment.

-I explore how this manufactured nature is creating a newly accepted aesthetic in our neighborhoods.
-My photographs expose the towers’ idiosyncratic disguises and highlight the variety of forms, and show how ubiquitous they are in our daily lives.
+I explore how this manufactured nature is imposing a contrived aesthetic in our neighborhoods.
+My photographs expose the towers’ idiosyncratic disguises, highlight the variety of forms, and show how ubiquitous they are in our daily lives.
 Their appearance is now an inescapable part of the iconic western road trip and the eight states that I visited for this project.